Top 10 Ways to Step Out of Your Comfort Zone

 13 Try a new recipe

-Or if you're a beginner cook, try basic recipes like scrambled egg or pasta.
-Those recipes are both cheap and are just enough to provide you good nutrition.
-Optionally, you can proceed to the more complex recipes once you get more comfortable with the cooking equipment.
+If you're a beginner cook, try basic recipes like scrambled eggs or pasta.
+Those recipes are both cheap and provide good nutrition.
+Optionally, you can proceed to more complex recipes once you get more comfortable with the cooking equipment.

 14 Be offline for a day

 Or for a week.
 Social media can be very addicting.
-Often we have urges to check our notifications every few minutes or so.
-Being offline can give peace of mind but it's a hard task for some.
+Often, we have urges to check our notifications every few minutes.
+Being offline can give peace of mind, but it's a hard task for some.

 15 Write a book